ojwb/survex/doc/img.rst

 the effort to do that seems more usefully directed; we also don't guarantee ABI stability, but it should be upwardly API compatible).

+The current img code makes decisions about the availability of standard C library headers, functions and types based on the C/C++ standard version the compiler claims to support (via the ``__STDC_VERSION__`` and ``__cplusplus`` macros).
+In general these tests should be sensible but a bit conservative (e.g.  ``snprintf()`` was widely supported before it was standardised by C99) but currently the highest standards tested for are C99 and C++11 and modern compilers likely default to at least these.
+If you want more control you can probe in your build system and define various macros named with a ``HAVE_`` prefix - e.g. ``HAVE_SNPRINTF`` to indicate that ``snprintf`` is available.

 ---
 API
 ---

 The API is documented by comments in ``src/img.h``.

-See ``src/imgtest.c`` for an example program using img in "unhosted mode" (which is how you'd use it outside of Survex).
-Also ``src/dump3d.c`` shows how to access all the different types of data returned (that's built "hosted" but that only affects the ``#include`` lines, linking and error reporting).
+See ``src/imgtest.c`` for an example program using img as you would from outside of Survex.
+Also ``src/dump3d.c`` shows how to access all the different types of data returned (that's using img as it is in the Survex code so has different ``#include`` lines, opens the file in a more complex way, and has Survex-specific translation from img error codes to Survex message numbers
+- none of these are relevant for using img outside of Survex).

 If anything is unclear, please ask on the mailing list and we can clarify.